JohnMurray/busan/decisions/000-busan.md

 The actor model is a semi well-known model for concurrency that remains rather niche in implementation.
 Usage of the model seems to center around languages or comprehensive frameworks (e.g. Erlang/Elixer & Akka).
-However these langauges, frameworks, and communities exist because the Actor Model remains a useful abstraction for certain classes of problems and modeling of distributed systems.
+However these languages, frameworks, and communities exist because the Actor Model remains a useful abstraction for certain classes of problems and modeling of distributed systems.
 That being said, Rust doesn't have a mature or complete actor model for use.
 Although some options do exist that are worth enumerating:

-  + Actix - only actively maintined library
+  + Actix - only actively maintained library
   + Acteur
   + Axiom
   + Riker